ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu-desktop.md

 1. When the upgrade is complete, restart your computer.

-The upgrade is complete.
+## Finalize the upgrade

 Your new, upgraded Ubuntu starts up.
+Log in and check that everything works as expected.

-Third-party software repositories and Personal Package Archives (PPAs) were disabled during the release upgrade.
+Third-party software repositories and Personal Package Archives (PPAs) might have been disabled during the release upgrade.
 Check if you need to re-enable them or find updated versions.
+You can do this in the Software & Updates application, on the {guilabel}`Other Software` tab.

 ## Troubleshooting